mwcue/HR-lead-agent-v8/README.md

 ## Troubleshooting

+## Troubleshooting
 -   **LLM Initialization Errors:** Check `utils/llm_factory.py` logs.
-Ensure `LLM_PROVIDER` in `.env` matches a supported provider ("openai", "anthropic", "google").
-Verify the corresponding API key is correctly set in `.env` and valid.
-Make sure required `langchain-*` packages are installed (`pip install -r requirements.txt`).
+Ensure `LLM_PROVIDER` in `.env` matches a supported provider ("openai", "anthropic", "google", "ollama", "mistralai"). # UPDATED LIST
+    *   Verify the corresponding API key (except for Ollama) is correctly set in `.env` and valid.
--   **API Key Issues**: Double-check keys in `.env` for typos.
-Ensure the key matches the selected `LLM_PROVIDER`.
--   **Rate Limiting**: LangChain integrations might handle some retries, but check provider documentation if issues persist.
--   **Parsing Errors**: Check `DEBUG` logs for scraping or agent output parsing issues.
--   **Classification Accuracy:** Improve `classify_company` in `main.py` if leads are miscategorized.
--   **Lead Relevance (NE B2B):** Refine prompts/backstories for `ne_b2b_` agents/tasks if the connection to HR conference value is weak.
+    *   For Ollama: Ensure the Ollama server is running at `OLLAMA_BASE_URL` and the `OLLAMA_MODEL` is downloaded (`ollama list`).
+    *   Make sure required `langchain-*` packages are installed (`pip install -r requirements.txt`).

 ## Extending the System

 -   **Add More LLM Providers:**
-    1. Install the provider's LangChain package (e.g., `pip install langchain-mistralai`).
+    1. Install the provider's LangChain package (e.g., `pip install langchain-cohere`).
     2. Add the package to `requirements.txt`.
     3. Add configuration variables for the new provider's key/model in `.env` and `config.py`.
     4. Add an `elif provider == "new_provider":` block in `utils/llm_factory.py` to import and instantiate the correct LangChain chat model class.
-    5. Update the `SUPPORTED_PROVIDERS` dict in the factory and the list in this README.
+    5. Update the `SUPPORTED_PROVIDERS` dict in the factory and the list of supported providers in this README. # UPDATED Step 5

--   Improve the company classification logic.
--   Add more sophisticated tools.
--   Implement cross-run duplicate checking.
+## To Switch LLM Provider:
+	1. Ensure you have the necessary API key (unless using Ollama) and have installed the required dependencies (pip install -r requirements.txt).
+	2. For Ollama: Make sure the Ollama application is installed and running locally, and that you have downloaded the desired model (e.g., ollama run llama3).
+	3. Change the value of LLM_PROVIDER in your .env file to the desired supported provider (e.g., "openai", "anthropic", "google", "ollama", "mistralai"). # UPDATED LIST
+	4. (Optional) Change the corresponding model name variable (e.g., OLLAMA_MODEL, MISTRAL_MODEL) if you don't want to use the default.
+	5. Re-run the script (python main.py).